JoyHak/customize-vivaldi-buttons/README.md

 - After adding tabs to the tab bar, the svg icon's height attribute disappears.
 Fixed by assigning it manually, but it's weird.

 - I can't load SVG/PNG icons from disc: I got `fetch error`.
 Chrome flags and settings do not fix the error.

+- The SVG parser is currently replacing all types of `white` with `currentColor`, this makes it possible to change the color of all icons through the `buttons_color` global parameter.
+If the user uses a different color, such as blue, the icon color will not change through the parameter.

 - The extensions popup window may go off the screen.
 To fix this, I need to somehow calculate the position and size of the window relative to the current position of the buttons.

 - I did not set up Mutation observer because of the infinite loop.
 It generates a change, which triggers mutation observer, which generates a change,...